✂️ Segmentation¶

 -

-This paper proposes 3M-TI, a calibration-free multi-camera cross-modal diffusion framework that performs implicit alignment and fusion of uncalibrated RGB–thermal infrared image pairs via a Cross-modal Self-attention Module (CSM) in the VAE latent space.
-Combined with a misalignment augmentation strategy, the method achieves state-of-the-art performance on mobile thermal imaging super-resolution and significantly improves downstream object detection and semantic segmentation.
+Ours proposes 3M-TI, a calibration-free multi-camera cross-modal diffusion framework.
+It automatically aligns and fuses uncalibrated RGB-thermal image pairs in the VAE latent space via Cross-modal Self-Attention (CSM).
+Combined with a misalignment augmentation strategy, it achieves SOTA on mobile thermal super-resolution tasks and significantly improves downstream object detection and semantic segmentation performance.

 - A Mixed Diet Makes DINO An Omnivorous Vision Encoder